-As with any symptom, the degree to which supplementing to support your dietary nutrition might improve your situation depends on the cause and nature of the symptoms you are experiencing.
+Summer can be stressful for some, but as at any time of year, the degree to which supplementing to support your dietary nutrition might improve your situation depends on the type of symptoms you are experiencing.

 Some conditions have fairly specific causes, so it's easy to advise which supplements are likely to help.

 For example; joint pain is almost always caused by inflammation, hence there is a good chance taking Turmeric Curcumin and Omega 3 will help to relieve it, because high-levels of these nutrients are known to reduce inflammation.